ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 .. warning::

-   A better tune can often be achieved by invoking AutoTune from AltHold as described above instead of from Loiter or PosHold as described below
+   A better tune can often be achieved by invoking AutoTune from AltHold as described above instead of from Loiter or PosHold as described below.
+Using AUTOTUNE flight mode also has this possible disadvantage.

 AutoTune performs a weak position hold if invoked from Loiter or PosHold flight modes (as opposed to AltHold) while doing an autotune.
+If using the AUTOTUNE flight mode, this weak position hold is also used.

    .. image:: ../images/autotune_from_loiter.png
        :target: ../_images/autotune_from_loiter.png